kaltura/DeveloperPortalDocs/documentation/player-sdk/Using-and-Configuring-Player-Objects-controls.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios) [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-#Using and Configuring Player Objects, Native vs HTML5 Controls
 One of the key features of the Player-SDK is the ability to use the html/css UI, which can work on all platforms [iOS/ Android/ Web].

 As a developer you can choose if you want to: